 The job of the City Department of Family Resilience isn’t complicated, it is monitoring a process of continuous quality improvement across ten sectors.
 The department is also collaborating with county staff, school district staff and leadership within local higher education.
 When gaps are identified in a particular community or with a specific agency, the trio act as a swat team to solve agency challenges meeting the needs of residents.
 As a result of the funding the Dept of Family Resilience, city residents have been giving high ratings to the user-friendliness of all ten service sectors.

 That’s the future we are building to.
-Until we prove our concept with the 100% Community initiative, we will have to piece together volunteers to form a strong and effective coalition-or more accurately, ten coalitions (each one representing one of the ten surviving and thriving sectors) under one 100% Community coalition.
+Until we prove our concept with the 100% New Mexico initiative, we will have to piece together volunteers to form a strong and effective coalition-or more accurately, ten coalitions (each one representing one of the ten surviving and thriving sectors) under one 100% Community coalition.